aurora-website/website_v1/src/de/faq/README.md

 A list of currently known trackers & loggers can be found here & here

 Loggers in the context of Warden means all utilities which are used to log user activity on an app or logcat in general.
 Not all loggers are evil.
-But few logging tools like ACRA, xLog are very powerful tools that can send user data to devs without user's consent.
+But a few logging tools like ACRA, xLog are very powerful tools that can send user data to Devs without the user's consent.
 So do read the app's Privacy Policy, beforehand.

 ### What features are there?